JeffreyJackovich/bitcoin-prediction-using-sentiment/README.md

-Bitcoin Price Prediction using Sentiment Analysis
+Finding Investment Opportunities - Predicting the Price of Bitcoin with Sentiment Analysis
 =================================================================

 |Service|Status|